-Now is the best time to take a look at the trendiest boys hairstyles and haircuts for 2016.
+Now is the best time to take a look at the trendiest boys hairstyles and men’s haircuts for 2020.
 Nowadays, fashion isn’t only for women.
 In the last couple of years we’ve seen a huge resurgence in vintage barbering styles and classy undercuts.
 That’s because men are becoming more and more aware of their looks.
 But it’s no less important to feel comfortable than to look attractive.
-Despite the huge popularity of man buns and shoulder-length hairstyles, short haircuts remain the ‘reigning kings’, due to their clean cuts and precise styling.
+Despite the huge popularity of buns and shoulder-length hairstyles for men, short haircuts remain the ‘reigning kings’, due to their clean cuts and precise styling.

 Short Haircuts and Hairstyles for Boys and Men

 This year, the rules are out the window, as more and more boys have decided to make a statement and create their signature styles.
 You should definitely take a look at these fresh, classy and effortless men`s short hairstyles!